Home

 The Calibration Negative

 The negative contains three 16-bit, 32-step logarithmic stepwedges ranging from RGB 6 to 255.
-The 16-bit, 7 MB TIFF file can be downloaded from the download menu and used to determine the white and black points for any alternative process method.
+The 16-bit, 7 MB TIFF file can be downloaded from the Support Files menu.

-Start by running a test print to determine an exposure time that yields clean white paper tones and a satisfactory maximum density.
-If you are unsure of the exposure time, the first test should be conducted at stop intervals, e.g., 4, 8, and 16 minutes, aiming for one that is too light and one that is too dark before narrowing down to plus or minus one or two minutes.
+To calibrate your printer and process, run a test print to determine an exposure time that yields clean white paper tones and a satisfactory maximum density.
+If you are unsure of the exposure time, the first test should be conducted at stop intervals, e.g., 4, 8, and 16 minutes, aiming for one that is too light and one that is too dark, before narrowing down to plus or minus one or two minutes.

 There is no perfect exposure for TruNeg, as stated above, the aim is for paper white and a good Dmax, which can be achieved with different exposures.
 The normal minimum exposure time is when the 201.7 and 226.8 steps cannot be visually separated from the adjacent Dmax clear film strip.